 Sam Greenberg, Psy.D.

-I became a psychologist because I enjoyed philosophy and helping people, particularly children.
-It is a happy intersection of both of my interests.
+I became a psychologist because I enjoy philosophy and working with children.
+It is a happy intersection of both.

 Being a psychologist is a rewarding career.
-Many of my most rewarding experiences are those that involve working through OCD – using ERP and other CBT tools – to see people get their lives back on track, build rewarding relationships, and enjoy the everyday moments.
+Many of my most rewarding experiences are those that involve working through OCD – using CBT and other tools – to see people get their lives back on track, build rewarding relationships, and enjoy the everyday moments.

 To read Dr. Greenburg’s full bio, please click here >>